EXERCISE GRACE. SHELTER IN PLACE. WE ALL REMAIN SAFE.

 Q: What should I bring to the parade?

 A: Bring as little as possible!
 The Dallas Holiday Parade is the City’s largest one-day, outdoor event.
 We ask that you limit what you bring in order not to crowd other spectators.
 Large items, such as strollers or walkers, can be stored under the bleachers for ticket holders.
 If you are not purchasing tickets, you can bring chairs or blankets to sit on.
 Keep in mind that you will want to get there early in order to get a good seat.
 In a nutshell, bring yourself and your family, a camera or phone, some cash for snacks and parade merchandise, and a “happy holidays” attitude!

 Q: What should I wear to the parade?

 A: Wear whatever is comfortable to you!
 Of course, sensible shoes are always the right choice for the parade.
 Also, keep in mind Texas weather and stay tuned to the forecast parade week.
 Some years the parade has been bitterly cold and other years it was HOT!
 Whatever the weather, come prepared.

 Q: Will food be available at the parade?

 A: Yes, there are numerous restaurants that will be open that are in close proximity to the parade route.
-In addition, there will be food trucks near Belo Garden.
+In addition, there will be food trucks and vendors at Main Street Garden.